-Eva Mendes Explains Six Month Absence With Her Stunning Public Appearance
+Eva Mendes Explains Six-Month Absence With Her Stunning Public Appearance

 “So there are no more Krispy Kremes for me to grab.
 But there is this app called Postmates that delivers whatever you want in minutes,” shares Mendes.
 “It’s almost as bad as having the food in your kitchen.
 Don’t laugh, but they’re on the way here right now!”

 Eva is always on the go, whether she’s running her kids around town or taking care of business with her fashion collection, so she relies heavily on a good breakfast.
-Mendes says she tends to stick with eggs and toast, because it makes for a high protein meal and gives her a much needed boost of energy.
+Mendes says she tends to stick with eggs and toast, because it makes for a high protein meal and gives her a much-needed boost of energy.
 She adds that she’s pretty good with sticking to her healthier diet, until guests arrive to spoil everything.

 “But if somebody brings over muffins or some other kind of delicious treat, I’ll eat that with my coffee instead.
 It’s a terrible way to begin my day, though.
 I really regret it later, because I just don’t have as much energy,” explains Eva Mendes.
 “I find that when I start out with the right source of protein, it definitely helps.”